My Dad, James William (Bill) Kerr, died on April 5th, 2017.

 What an intense and beautiful few days it’s been!
 Many thanks for all your comments and messages.
 I’m sorry we haven’t been able to respond to them all personally, but know that they are all being received and greatly appreciated.
 It takes a village to send a loved one off well, and the support we’ve felt from folks near and far has been a huge help through this process.

-My Dad has lived in this nursing home for 5 years, and moved to this community after his stroke.
-The staff are really his community in Nelson.
-They’re kind and amazing people, and have given him the most wonderful care we could have every hoped for.
+My Dad has lived in this nursing home for 5 years.
+He moved to Nelson after his stroke and so the staff are really his community in Nelson.
+They’re kind and amazing people, and have given him the most wonderful care we could have ever hoped for.
 We wanted to honour his village, and the significance of his leaving it.

 We had put out the call for the staff who knew Bill best to join us, and 15 or so staff showed up in his room, some coming in on their day off.
 Our friend Jane DiGiacomo from Nelson Hospice facilitated a beautiful ceremony for us.
 Each person got a flower and, one at a time, came forward to speak about what they loved and will miss about my dad, and then laid the flower in the casket with him.
 I knew my Dad was well loved, but it was amazing to hear what people had to say about him and to watch the flowers pile up.
 There wasn’t a dry eye in the room.
 Everyone in the family spoke too, and laid our flowers.
 Ritual is a performative art, and it was beautiful to have our words so deeply witnessed.